omegaup/omegaup/stuff/cron/RUNBOOK_recommendation_model.md

 can be read against whether precision fell (the recommendations got worse) or only NDCG fell (the right problems are still there but ranked worse).

+A prediction the model cannot answer at all scores zero rather than being left out of the average, otherwise a model that answers almost nothing would report near perfect numbers on the little it does answer.

 ## The guardrail (write audit publish)

 A bad training run must never replace a good model.
 Before the new model is published it is audited:

-- if its MAP score is below `--min-map-score` (default 0.3) it is not saved;
+- if its MAP score is below `--min-map-score` (default 0.05) it is not saved;
-- if its MAP score regressed more than `--max-map-regression` (default 0.05) below the last published model, it is not saved.
+- if its MAP score regressed more than `--max-map-regression` (default 0.05) below the last published model **at the same `--output` path**, it is not saved.

+`--min-map-score` is a floor for an obviously broken model, not a quality bar.
+MAP@k on the checked in fixture is 0.19, so the default sits well under a working model and the regression check is what carries the quality signal.
+Recalibrate it once there are real runs in `Recommendation_Model_Runs`.

+The baseline is scoped to the artifact being replaced so a run that wrote somewhere else, a manual one against a scratch path for instance, can never become the score a production model has to beat.

 When the audit fails the previous model file stays in place, the run is recorded as a failure with a `skip_reason`, and the cron exits non zero so the platform